Starter Tutorial

 Accessing LLMs

 The next step is to decide how you want to access language models for running surveys.
 EDSL works with many popular language models that you can choose from to generate responses to your surveys.
-These models are hosted by various service providers, such as Anthropic, Azure, Bedrock, Deep Infra, Google, Groq, Mistral, OpenAI, Replicate and Together.
+These models are hosted by various service providers, such as Anthropic, Azure, Bedrock, Deep Infra, Google, Groq, Mistral, OpenAI, Replicate, Together and Xai.
 In order to run a survey, you need to provide API keys for the service providers of models that you want to use.
 There are two methods for providing API keys to EDSL:

 • Provide your own API keys from service providers